 - The skills and experience required

-- The working hours, salary and benefits associated with the role
+- The working hours, salary ,and benefits associated with the role

 Step C: Coding and additional optimisation

-This is where things get technical!
-Google has a bunch of structured data code that you’ll need to embed in your job post to be eligible for display in enhanced search results.
-Most web developers/those with a knowledge of web development will be able to do this for you for a relatively low cost, or if you use a platform such as WordPress, there are plugins you can add in that will allow you to do this, such as SNIP.
+Most web developers or those with a knowledge of web development will be able to do this for you for a relatively low cost, or if you use a platform such as WordPress, there are plugins you can add in that will allow you to do this, such as SNIP.

 Examples of structured data code for job adverts include: